 4 Ways Marketers Can Capitalize on Converging Offline & Online Channels

 The migration from traditional brick-and-mortar transactions, to the ease of online shopping, is hard to ignore.
 By blending the traditional offline shopping experience with this new online one, e-commerce retailers can win big.
 The line has been blurred.
-Marketers must work to capitalize on this new omnichannel marketing opportunity.
+Retail marketers must work to merge online and offline channels.
+In this article, we’ll share four essential ways to capitalize on this.

 In this article, we’ll share four ways to do so: